Planar Length-Constrained Minimum Spanning Trees: Integrality Gap of the Flow-Based LP Relaxation

 \subsection{Algorithm Description and Analysis}

 We are now ready to describe the algorithm.
 Our algorithm computes an extreme point solution $x$ to \Cref{equ:lcmst-flow} to obtain $\textbf{w}(x)$, computes a simple $2h$-length $3/2$-division hierarchy, partitions the boundary into pieces, and connects each child piece to a parent piece via the shortest (in length) path whose weight is at most $\textbf{w}(x)$.
+The pseudocode is given in \Cref{alg:planar-intgap}.